dlicudi/cv/docs/index.md

 IT consultant specialising in Windows Server 2003 administration, Google Apps for Business setup and management and development of in-house applications.

 !!! note "Key Achievements"
-    - IT infrastructure.
-Designed infrastructure for new offices including servers, network switches, telephony and workstations/printers for firm of project managers and quantity surveyors (John Licudi Consulting Ltd).
+    - Designed **IT infrastructure** for new offices including servers, network switches, telephony and workstations/printers for firm of managers quantity surveyors (John Licudi Consulting Ltd).
-    - Google Apps.
-Migration of a Microsoft Exchange setup of approx. 25 accounts to Google Apps.
+    - Migration of a **Microsoft Exchange** setup of approx. 25 accounts to **Google Apps**.
-    - PHP Development.
-Development payroll application using PHP/MySQL with functions for automatic social security/tax calculations and ability to print on pre-printed payslips.
-Developed application to facilitate leave management and allowing for online requests.
+    - **PHP**/**MySQL** based Payroll application to automate social security/tax calculations and ability to print on pre-printed payslips.
+    - **PHP**/**MySQL** based leave management system allowing for leave requests to be made online.

 ### :material-account: Sapphire Networks, Gibraltar
 - **Position**: IT Systems Manager